wp-plugins/gravity-forms-addons/readme.txt

 * Launched plugin

 == Upgrade Notice ==

+= 2.2.1 =
+* Added fix for Add Fields Column shifting out of view, <a href="http://wordpress.org/support/topic/plugin-gravity-forms-directory-addons-add-fields-column-shifts-in-the-edit-forms-view" rel="nofollow">as reported here</a> and on the plugin support page.
+See the FAQ item "I can't see the fields in the Add Fields box!"

 = 2.2 =
 * Fixed visibility of Insert a Directory form in the admin screen